 Family Futures provides many internship opportunities.
-With a variety of specialties, they are a great way to gain real-world experience in the non-profit sector.
+With a variety of specialties that work for all majors, they are a great way to gain real-world experience in the non-profit sector.
 You can also earn college credits, gain marketable experience, increase your social network, and work with a diverse and fun staff.
 Best of all, you’ll gain the satisfaction of helping to make a positive difference in the lives of countless West Michigan families.

 Apply for an Internship

 The application period for summer 2014 is now OPEN!

 We are currently recruiting for summer 2014 internships.
 Please click the internship title to download position description.

 Nonprofit Accounting Intern (1): This internship provides experience in accounts payable, bookkeeping, computer skills, and may include program specific budgeting and preparation for various reports.

 Violence Prevention Intern Position Description (1): Throughout Kent County, Family Futures provides educational sessions to diverse audiences on a wide variety of topics, helping to create a more informed community that is invested in prevention.
 This intern will support programming by being organized and dedicated to outreach.

 Childhood and Community Development Intern Position Description (7): These interns support families in Kent County through the use of the Ages and Stages Questionnaire (ASQ), a child developmental screening tool.
 The purpose of this free and voluntary program is to provide parents with valuable information about their child’s development and community resources.
 All interns will assist in the day to day operations of Connections with emphasis in the following areas:

 Expansion (1): expanding Connections programs to Medical providers, Childcare center providers, and geographical areas.

 Community Intern (2): share your time between another community nonprofit and Connections